Pumpkin. Pumpkin. Pumpkin.

 This recipe is also dairy free for a lot of my family cannot handle dairy anymore.

-Stir to combine.
-Once mixed, add in beaten eggs and coconut milk.
-Stir to combine.
+- Once mixed, add in beaten eggs and coconut milk.

 I used organic canned pumpkin for these recipes because it is too early in the season here in Calgary for pumpkins.
 I know they will be available at the farmers market soon and you can use roasted sugar pie pumpkins for all these recipes.